igor-baiborodine/kiroule.com/content/status/bilberry-theme-as-hugo-module.md

 I also migrated my personal website [kiroule.com](https://kiroule.com/) to using the Bilberry theme as a Hugo module.
-The Bilberry Sandbox website is built and deployed in both modes: on [Netlify](https://www.bilberry-sandbox.kiroule.com/) via git submodule and on [GitHub Pages](https://igor-baiborodine.github.io/bilberry-hugo-theme-sandbox/) via the Hugo module.
+The Bilberry Sandbox website is built and deployed in both modes: on [Netlify](https://www.bilberry-sandbox.kiroule.com/) via the Git submodule and on [GitHub Pages](https://igor-baiborodine.github.io/bilberry-hugo-theme-sandbox/) via the Hugo module.